In this Article

 The sanctity of the cow was so great that Babur, the first Mughal emperor, in his will to his son Humayun, advised him to respect the cow and avoid cow slaughter.
 The Mughal king Akbar chose to ban cow slaughter and thus endeared himself to his Hindu subjects.
 Legislation against cow killing persisted into the 20th century in many princely states where the monarch was Hindu.

 The Constitution Of India 1949, states, in Article 48.
-Organisation of agriculture and animal husbandry:
+Organization of agriculture and animal husbandry:

-The State shall endeavour to organise agriculture and animal husbandry on modern and scientific lines and shall, in particular, take steps for preserving.
+The State shall endeavor to organize agriculture and animal husbandry on modern and scientific lines and shall, in particular, take steps for preserving and improving the breeds, and prohibiting the slaughter, of cows and calves and other milch and draught cattle.

 ON THE MYTHOLOGICAL ORIGIN OF THE COW KAMADHENU कामधेनु – SURABHI सुरभि